 The same rule applies to wedding ceremonies.
 Guests are there to celebrate with the couple.
 That’s the most important thing, not a grammatical error, or a stutterer, or an omission.
 So don’t have unrealistic expectations… as long as you are effectively communicating the shared love of the couple, that’s all that matters!
 Just keep going...

 This means that if you do need to repeat words or a line, keep a smile on your face and just do it.
 You really don’t want to try to explain why, or waste time.
 Making a big deal out of a mistake will only draw attention to the goof and thus make you more nervous.
 Again, you’re probably much more aware of it than others.

-One of our ministers told us a story about a time when she handed the bride’s vows to the groom. (insert facepalm emoji) The groom then began to read them before realizing the mistake.
-Once it was clear that the groom was reading off the wrong page, the officiant calmly smiled, and said “whoops, let’s just start over with these vows instead.” as she exchanged the vow cards.
+One of our ministers told us a story about a time when she handed the bride’s vows to the groom. (*Insert facepalm emoji*) The groom then began to read them before realizing the mistake.
+Once it was clear that the groom was reading off the wrong page, the officiant just smiled, and said, “Whoops, let’s just start over with these vows instead!” as she exchanged the vow cards.

 Don’t draw unnecessary attention to the flub, keep a smile on your face, and move on.
 Because of how calmly she handled it, the mistake above hardly registered, and the ceremony was a huge success.